story updated 4-2-19

 Times have changed for all of the school systems, changing enrollments, higher gas prices, football playoffs and additional divisions added to many sports.

-The MAC has several schools that sponsor a sport that is not a part of conference play, soccer (New Knoxville (boys), Coldwater and Delphos St. John’s (girls) swimming (boys and girls) and wrestling (Parkway, Delphos St. John’s, Coldwater and Versailles).
-The MAC schools are currently members of the Western Ohio Soccer League .While the other sports play as independents.
-Swimming has the best chance of becoming the next MAC sport due to currents members sponsoring the sport.
+The MAC has several schools that sponsor a sport that is not a part of conference play, soccer (New Knoxville (boys), Coldwater and Delphos St. John’s (girls), swimming (boys and girls), bowling (boys and girls) and wrestling (Parkway, Delphos St. John’s, Coldwater and Versailles).
+The MAC schools that have soccer are currently members of the Western Ohio Soccer League .While the other sports play as independents.
+Swimming and bowling have the best chance of becoming the next MAC sport due to the number of currents members sponsoring the sport.

 The High School Athletic Conference Barometer could help in keeping the doors of communication open.